Pink-Menace/NGage-Toolkit/README.md

 ### Termux (Android)

 ## ABOUT NGAGE-TOOLKIT
 ### The NGage-Toolkit was developed by https://github.com/Pink-Menace as a toolkit for legal usage on home networks/owned websites, and to help with device management.
 As time goes by I'll be adding more features with each new update.
-If there are any bugs you experience, please report them to the issues section of this repo or contact me on discord (Sheogorath#2483), and I'll help solve them as fast as I can.
+If there are any bugs you experience, please report them to the issues section of this repo or contact me on discord (_pinkmenace), and I'll help solve them as fast as I can.

 ## CREDITS:
 ### Nmap: [nmap github repo](https://github.com/nmap/nmap)